mhlinder/AIs/Readme.md

 generator", in Sharples, M., & y Pérez, R. P. (2022). *Story Machines:
 How Computers Have Become Creative Writers*.
 Routledge.

+First, a story grammar is parsed and populated---similar to a Mad Libs story generator.
+The descriptions are embellished using GPT-3 to sound "very descriptive".
+The resulting story is passed through GPT-3 a second time to fix grammar.

 ```
 The Magnificent Zhou, a professor of impolite disposition, was driven
 by a dream to acquire a lustrous silver mirror.
 Setting forth with